seanbao/mnemonas/docs/webdav-compatibility.en.md

 REST API resource copying is available at `/api/v1/files-copy`, but the WebDAV `Overwrite: T/F` behavior applies only to the WebDAV `COPY` method.

 Some write requests may return a successful status after the visible mutation is committed while a later persistence or cleanup step fails.
-In that case, MnemoNAS sends an HTTP `Warning` header such as `199 MnemoNAS "workspace mutation persistence incomplete"` or `199 MnemoNAS "delete cleanup incomplete"`.
+In that case, MnemoNAS sends an HTTP `Warning` header rather than rewriting the committed mutation as a full failure.
+Covered warning values include `199 MnemoNAS "workspace mutation persistence incomplete"`, `199 MnemoNAS "delete cleanup incomplete"`, and `199 MnemoNAS "trash delete cleanup incomplete"`.

-Authentication: `auth_type = "users"` accepts MnemoNAS user credentials, maps regular users' mount root to their `home_dir`, applies matching directory access rules for shared paths, makes guest accounts read-only, and enforces user quotas for PUT/COPY/MOVE writes into `home_dir`.
+Authentication: `auth_type = "users"` accepts MnemoNAS user credentials, maps regular users' mount root to their `home_dir`, lists top-level navigation entries for granted shared directories at the mount root, applies matching directory access rules for shared paths, makes guest accounts read-only, and enforces user quotas for PUT/COPY/MOVE writes into `home_dir`.
+Ancestor entries synthesized for nested grants are read-only navigation; writes still require a matching write grant.
 Shared-path capacity limits are handled by directory quotas. `auth_type = "basic"` remains the global service-credential compatibility mode.

 ## Protocol Status